Key takeaways

 Executive Summary

-Babysitter is an orchestration framework for Claude Code that brings deterministic, event-sourced workflow management to AI coding agents.
+Babysitter is an orchestration framework that brings deterministic, event-sourced workflow management to AI coding agents — Claude Code first and foremost, with beta support for Codex CLI and experimental support for Cursor, Gemini CLI, GitHub Copilot, and OpenCode.
 Unlike frameworks that provide static skills or methodology guidance, Babysitter actively manages multi-step workflows with quality gates, human approval breakpoints, and automatic iteration until quality targets are met.
-[1]
+A5C now positions it as "CI/CD for AI agents."
+[1] [2]

 | Attribute | Value |